Fur Painting Photoshop & GIMP Brushes

-This set of Photoshop & GIMP brushes is composed of brushes used for painting animal fur.
+Description: Made for painting animal fur.
 There’s some single hairs, some doubles, and some groupings of several hair strands together.
-All of them are made to scatter and change their angle just slightly, so as to make the fur look realistic.
-They will also just slightly alter their hue, saturation, and brightness to allow for the distinguishing between individual hairs, as you can see in the preview image.
+All of them are made to scatter and change their angle slightly.
+Most will also just slightly alter their hue, saturation, and brightness to allow for the distinguishing between individual hairs and look more realistic.

 Download the image pack (for those without Photoshop & GIMP)

-If you’re interested in making them look like they do in my preview image:
+Tips for making them look like my preview image:

 There’s a few settings you can play with if the brushes aren’t looking just how you’d like.
 All of these can be found in your brushes tab/window (F5).